-Interstitial cystitis (IC) is a collection of chronic symptoms affecting the bladder, and is also known as painful bladder syndrome.
+Interstitial cystitis (IC) is a collection of chronic symptoms affecting the bladder and is also known as painful bladder syndrome.
+IC may also be referred to as bladder pain syndrome (BPS), and chronic pelvic pain.
 When the kidneys filter liquid waste products from the bloodstream, the waste is called urine and is stored in the bladder.
 When the bladder is full, the nerves and muscles send signals to your brain, giving you the urge to urinate.

-The particular symptoms can be different for each patient, and can range from mild to severe.
-IC is difficult to diagnose and its causes are not well-understood, which leads some experts to believe that it may actually be a group of several different diseases.
-Both men and women can develop IC, but the overwhelming majority of patients are female, and most patients start experiencing symptoms in their 40s.
+The particular symptoms can be different for each patient and can range from mild to severe.
+Diagnosis of IC is difficult and its causes are not well-understood, which leads some experts to believe that it may actually be a group of several different diseases.
+Both men and women can develop IC, but the overwhelming majority of patients are female, and most patients start experiencing IC symptoms in their 40s.

-While there is no known cure for interstitial cystitis, there are a few methods that can relieve symptoms.
+While there is no known cure for interstitial cystitis, there are a few methods that can relieve its chronic pain symptoms.

-Symptoms of IC are difficult to pin down.
-The symptoms may come and go, or they may be a constant for months or even years.
-In some cases, they disappear without any treatment.
+Symptoms of interstitial cystitis are difficult to pin down.
+The IC symptoms may come and go, or they may be a constant for months or even years, lowering your quality of life.
+IC/BPS is not an infection, but it may feel like a bladder infection.
+In some cases, IC symptoms disappear without any treatment.
 Some common symptoms include:

-- Pain and pressure that increase as the bladder fills with urine
+- Chronic pain and pressure that increase as the bladder fills with urine

 - Sharp or dull, aching pain in the pelvis, lower back, vulva, vagina, or urethra

 - Urinary frequency (more than 8 times per day)